 Creator or this method is Japanese scientist Dr. Izumi Tabata from the National Institute of Fitness and Sports in Tokyo.
 Tabata and his team conducted this method on two groups of athletes.
 T

 he first group was training at moderate intensity for one hour, five days a week for a total of six weeks.
 The second group had high intensity training.
-Workout lasted four minutes, four days a week for a total of six weeks.
+The workout lasted four minutes, four days a week for a total of six weeks.

 - Group 1 – increased aerobic performance (cardio), but little to none results in anaerobic (muscles).

-- Group 2 – much more increase in aerobic performance and increase of 28% in anaerobic.
+- Group 2 – much more increase in aerobic performance and an increase of 28% in anaerobic.

 It is very important that individuals who are not well-trained in HIIT don’t jump right away on the Tabata method.
 That can be very dangerous and they could easily end up with someone picking them up from the floor (literary).